Improving Existing Transportation Options

-Registrations will only be accepted through the mail; scanned and emailed; or by fax.
-Once you register, you will receive your Mobility Services ID card, an Access On Demand Riders Guide (PDF) and an Access Chesterfield Riders Guide (PDF).
-The Riders Guides will have all the information you need to start using services.
+Registrations will only be accepted through the mail, fax, or scanned and emailed.
+Once you register, you will receive your Mobility Services ID card, an Mobility Services Riders Guide (PDF).
+The riders guides will have all the information you need to start using services.

 Mobility Services, in accordance with Title II of the Americans with Disabilities Act of 1990 (ADA), will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs or activities.
 Mobility Services will generally, upon request, provide appropriate aides and services leading to effective communication for qualified persons with disabilities so they can participate equally in our programs, services and activities.
 Learn more about non-discrimination policies and procedures.

 - Are handicapped-accessible vehicles available?